divineisking/MpoxAIModel/README.md

 ### LLM Scraping Feature.
 Built Integration with Meta's LLAMA to extract relevant data from the documents.
 - To Implement please switch to the Feature-1 branch.

+### Model COde
+- The source code for this Mpox model will added shortly along with the analytical scripts and results.